markhermano/Books-App-Laravel-/readme.md

 ### Roles

-Admin - could create user and view books
+Admin - could create user and view books<br/>

-Reader - view books of writer which the reader have an access
+Reader - view books of writer which the reader have an access<br/>
 Writer - create books (book title and description) / add a reader who could access the book

 ### Demo Users